wyounas/wyounas.github.io/_posts/2026-06-06-Thoughts-on-Bluesky-incident.md

 Jim Calabro published a great post-mortem on Bluesky's April-2026 incident.
 I learned from reading this good incident report.

 The root cause was a RPC handler with unbounded concurrency.
-The RPC handler, according to the report:
+According to the report:

 > This particular RPC (`GetPostRecord`) takes a batch of post URIs, and looks them all in memcached, then scylla upon cache miss.
 What I had missed is that we deployed a new internal service last week that sent less than three `GetPostRecord` requests per second, but it did sometimes send batches of 15-20 thousand URIs at a time.